Guide to Creating a Social Media Content Calendar

-If you’ve been following inbound marketing best practices, then you should have a content calendar for your blog and email newsletter, and maybe even an editorial calendar that encompasses both.
+If you’ve been following inbound marketing best practices, you should have a content calendar for your blog and email newsletter, and maybe even an editorial calendar that encompasses both.
 But what about your social media posts?
-Your blog CMS likely has social media posting functionality, so those posts are going out on a pre-set schedule right after each post goes live.
+Your blog CMS likely has social media posting functionality, so those posts go out on a pre-set schedule right after each post goes live.
 What about your other posts?
 Are you just winging it?

 It’s time to collect your social media thoughts and get them organized.
 People are creatures of habit, and just like your email newsletter subscribers, your social media followers are probably checking their favorite platforms at roughly the same time every day.
 Therefore it would behoove you to get those posts up at regular intervals to match.
-Not to mention your special announcement posts that correspond to upcoming campaigns, discount offers, and other exclusive deals for your social media friends.
+Not to mention your unique announcement posts that correspond to upcoming campaigns, discount offers, and other exclusive deals for your social media friends.

 That’s right, the same format that keeps your blog and emails organized and going out on time can be modified to do the same for your social media posts and updates.
 The responses to comments and continuing conversations are up to you to manage.

 Why it pays to Organize your Social Media Posts in Advance

 This list will look a lot like a list of the reasons you should have a blog content calendar, with a couple of differences, of course.
 First off, social media posting is something that should be happening multiple times a day across various platforms.
 That means more discreet pieces of content, even if they’re measured in character count rather than word count.

 Second, the cross-platform nature of social media means that not only are you managing more pieces of content, but you also need to be managing how you say what you’re saying on each platform individually.
 That adds a layer to your calendar since you don’t want to post the same sentence to each platform.